 This experiment will amaze kids – and even adults!
 It is so easy and almost magical to watch.
 I love doing science for kids and watching kids become fascinated and inspired by science experiments.
 This is one their favourites – and mine!

 If you are working with older kids, you can call this a pH indicator, but magic water just sounds like more fun.

 Next, use a strainer to separate the cabbage from the water.
 You will be left with purple cabbage water.
 It is a really beautiful colour!

 Make sure to watch closely because it changes quickly!
-Once you add the vinegar it changes the water from neutral to acidic.
+Once you add the vinegar it changes the water from purple to pink.
+Or neutral to acidic.
 The vinegar acts with the cabbage water and changes it.

 You can add vinegar to the blue water and turn it back to red.
 By doing this you are turning it from a base to an acid again – which we can see by the colour.